-Group Listening is a facilitative practice for music making among an assemblage of willing players.
-All the works featured on this page utilize Group Listening to generate music.
-In these works, I guide players through a process of groupwork that transforms creative stimuli into a structured sound piece through attentive listening, improvisation, co-composition, and verbal discussion.
-Through Group Listening, I aim to shift the aesthetic focal point of my music making process from the objectified product of the composer’s craft and musicians’ practice, to the iterative and collaborative experience of a communal effort to practice music.
+Group Listening is a facilitative practice for making music among an assemblage of willing players.
+All the projects featured on this page have helped develop what Group Listening is and how it is practiced.
+Group Listening describes a performance and rehearsal practice that transforms creative prompts into music.
+Participating in Group Listening projects involve experimenting and engaging with sensory activities, musical play, creation and interpretation of different types of scores, and various ways of communication to influence musical play.
+Through Group Listening, I aim to shift the focal point of my music making process from the objectified product of the composer’s craft and musicians’ practice, to the iterative and collaborative experience of a communal effort to practice music.

-Many of my Group Listening pieces are performed with my ensemble, Consensus.
+Many of my Group Listening projects were developed and performed with my ensemble, Consensus.

 for 6 to 12 players